 Experience must in part at least, be the work of the mind.
 This is psychological.
-For all that, we do not create or invent our experience and certainly we cannot alter it at will.
-Any experience that altered becomes an adulterated or adapted recipe.
+For all that, we do not create or invent our experience and certainly, we cannot alter it at will.
+Any experience that is altered becomes an adulterated or adapted recipe.

-In immediate experience, there could be the theories whose claim of material objects are immediately given so that there is no difference between naked and clothed experience.
+In immediate experience, there could be theories whose claim of material objects is immediately given so that there is no difference between naked and clothed experience.

-William James and F. N. Bradley have expressed that there is no difference in the product of immediate experience and what comes from it.
+William James and F. N. Bradley have expressed that there is no difference between the product of immediate experience and what comes from it.

 It could also come through verbal communication i.e. something that one learns through explanation by other people.

-Anything that happen in one’s presence or which one learnt about and could store in his memory becomes his experience.
+Anything that happens in one’s presence or which one learned about and could store in his memory becomes his experience.

-There is the popular philosophical saying that “Experience makes a man”.
-Excellence performance in teaching, use of a language, trade and technology, administration, evangelism, politics and other human endeavours depends on experience.
+There is a popular philosophical saying that “Experience makes a man”.
+Excellence performance in teaching, use of a language, trade and technology, administration, evangelism, politics, and other human endeavors depends on experience.

 The happenings in the Second Republic of Nigeria formed the bulk of experience which Professor Femi Osofisan tapped to create and write his play ‘Midnight Hotel’.